NixOS/rfcs/rfcs/0000-minimal-daemon.md

 ---
-feature: (fill me in with a unique ident, my_awesome_feature)
+feature: minimal-daemon
-start-date: (fill me in with today's date, YYYY-MM-DD)
+start-date: 2020-5-28
-author: (name of the main author)
+author: John Ericson
 co-authors: (find a buddy later to help out with the RFC)
 shepherd-team: (names, to be nominated and accepted by RFC steering committee)
 shepherd-leader: (name to be appointed by RFC steering committee)